Player Information

 How much will it cost?

-Registration includes a preseason coaching clinic, Netball Victoria membership, all team equipment, insurance, administration costs and games spread across seven months.
+Registration covers Netball Victoria membership for the year and Beau Rock Club membership.
+Club Membership covers a preseason coaching clinic, all team equipment, insurance, administration costs, awards and games across seven months.

 Beau Rock Netball Club runs a lean program with minimal administration.

 This has allowed us to keep member costs lower than most clubs in our association.
-We aim to continue to do, so but yearly fees may increase over time as required.
+We aim to continue to do, so but yearly fees will increase over time as required.

 Can I join a rep team, learn to coach or become an umpire?